aporlowski/pi-sdr/README.md

 # pi-sdr

-Turn your Raspberry Pi into a portable P25 radio reciever using software defined radio (SDR).
+Turn your Raspberry Pi into a portable radio reciever using software defined radio (SDR).
 We demonstrate its use to listen to FM radio, NOAA Weather Radio, and Project 25 (P25) emergency services communications.

 ## Introduction

-This tutorial will be a introduction to Raspberry Pi single-board computers (SBC), software defined radio, and P25 radio.
+This tutorial will be a introduction to Raspberry Pi single-board computers, software defined radio, and P25 radio.

 Teachers and students can use this tutorial to learn about these concepts through an hands-on project.
 Concerned citizens, journalists, and Virtual Operations Support Team (VOST) members can use this tutorial to setup a radio to monitor emergency radio traffic, NOAA weather radio, or other FM radio in their area.

 P25 recievers on the market, such as the [Bluetail Technolgies P25rx](https://bluetailtechnologies.com/products/p25rx-digital-police-receiver), typically cost $250 or more and are relatively single use.
 This can be prohibitively expensive for individuals interested in monitoring emergency radio communication.
-Some webistes, such as [openmhz.com](https://openmhz.com/systems) provide recorded P25 communications traffic, however coverage for your area is not guaranteed.
+Some webistes, such as [openmhz.com](https://openmhz.com/systems) provide real-time and recorded P25 communications traffic, however coverage for your area is not guaranteed.
 With a cheap SDR dongle and a computer such as the Raspberry Pi, you can set up your own P25 scanner.
 Building your own P25 scanner is a fun hands-on project to learn about P25, SDR, and single-board computers.
+This tutorial can enable and encourage more people to implement P25 trunk recording such as that found on openmhz.com to make emergency communications more acessbile to the public.

 > See this [site](https://wiki.radioreference.com/index.php/APCO_Project_25#Scanner_Support_FDMA_and_TDMA) for a list of P25 scanners and thier supported technology (phase I, II, etc)